Five Evidence-Based Ways to Hone Proprioception

 These techniques can also be used for decreasing pain during other training interventions.
 In patients with bilateral scapular downward-rotation, passive correction treatment was used to do just that (Ha et al. 2011).
 The treatment improved their active movements by decreasing the pain they felt during the motion.
 Not only did these patients report decreased pain, but they also found an improvement in their range of motion.

-Passive movement regimes can make a great place to start with a patient who might not be ready or able for active movement training.
+Passive movement regimes can be a great place to start with a patient who might not be ready or able for active movement training.

 Electrical and magnetic stimulation, acupuncture, and vibration all are examples of training interventions that use somatosensory stimulation to aid proprioception (Wang et al. 2017).